galaxyproject/galaxy-hub/content/events/gcc2024/index.md

     <img src="/images/events/gcc2024/participation.png" class="card-img-top" alt="World-class content" />
     <div class="card-header">World-class content</div>

-**GCC2024 will have over 50 talks and about 40 posters** presenting methods, tools, pipelines, and software improvements for the Galaxy framework.
+**GCC2024 will have more than 50 talks and more than 50 posters** presenting methods, tools, pipelines, and software improvements for the Galaxy framework.

 Check out the **[schedule page](/events/gcc2024/schedule/)** for more details.
 The abstract book with all the details is coming soon!